Enrich your contributions as a modern-day musician by exploring the history and evolution of music.

 What degrees do we offer?

-Gain a broad cultural perspective of music with a particular focus on form, practice and style.
+Gain a broad cultural perspective of music focusing on form, practice and style.
 You’ll study musical style, technique and theory throughout history and examine the evolving impact of music on society.
 Our Music History program centers on such areas as the place of music in different cultural contexts, the social condition of musicians, the evolution of performing styles, and the different ways music can project meaning and reflect identity.

-Music History provides excellent preparation not only for graduate study in musicology, but also for a considerable range of professional training programs including journalism, information sciences, arts administration, and teaching.
+Music History provides excellent preparation for graduate study in musicology and a wide range of professional training programs, including journalism, information sciences, arts administration, and teaching.

 - Music History students will develop musical skills on a selected instrument or voice